hltcoe/stretcher/README.md

 ### Directory
 If the source is a directory, the store will use the same filename convention.
 If the source is a zip file, the store will save the files with the extension .gz

+### Zip File
+A zip archive file can be used as a store.
+The files will be named id.comm in the archive.
+Using a zip archive as a store may result in heavy memory usage.

 ## Combiners
 A combiner is used to integrate annotations from more than one annotator.